-- 1. It gets easily disturbed under vibrations and hence its maintenance is very difficult - 2.
-The sand can be easily washed off or blown away and hence requires frequent renewal. - 3.
-The sand particles may get into the moving parts of the vehicles and produces friction.
-This leads to heavy wear of vehicles. - - 1.
-Kankar is suitable Materials for ballast when other good material for ballast is not available or if available uneconomically.
+1. It gets easily disturbed under vibrations and hence its maintenance is very difficult

+2. The sand can be easily washed off or blown away and hence requires frequent renewal.

+3. The sand particles may get into the moving parts of the vehicles and produces friction.
+This leads to heavy wear of vehicles.

+5. Kankar (IIII) Kankar a lime agglomerate is found in many places in the form of nodules of varying iss Advantages of Kankar uneconomically.

+1. Kankar is suitable Materials for ballast when other good material for ballast is not available or if available